How to install proot Debian in Termux on Android phone (XFCE desktop + Audio + One-click starter)

 apt update

-It is recommended to create a normal user for your security.
+It is recommended to create a regular user for your security.
 Don’t do everything in root.

 1. Change root password